Sonoma Wine Trail — Pinot Noir, Zinfandel, and California's Most Diverse Wine County

 Frequently Asked Questions

-What wineries are in Sonoma?
+What are the best wineries in Sonoma?

 What wine is Sonoma known for?